Welcome

 In 1977, while living in an apartment complex in Southern Illinois, I began my decades-long American Portraits project.
-I was taking a class in documentary photography, and chose to photograph people I knew in the married family housing complex on campus.
-All of the units in the complex had white walls and the same floor plan.
-Painting the walls was prohibited (although some tenants did).
-Noticing how people configured their environments in different ways and as reflections of their personalities and values, I began documenting my friends and neighbors in the complex.
+I chose to photograph people I knew in the married family housing complex on campus.
+Noticing how people configured their environments in different ways and as reflections of their personalities and values, I began documenting my friends and neighbors in the complex, shooting them in 3-D in order to see if that added dimension would immerse us even further into these environmental portraits.

 In making these 3-D photographs, I ask my collaborators to choose their own settings and to pose in their natural environments.
 I avoid giving direction because doing so obscures their conscious or unconscious (and often revealing) choices.
 Some people present themselves in a more formal way, some even choose to dress in costume, while others create a dramatic or a chaotic environment.
 Both reveal who they are.
 As a result, some images are very honest; others are masquerades.